 The following is a list of programs and organizations operating in the East that work to mitigate barriers to entry in cross country skiing and provide children, regardless of their background, the opportunity to ski.
 Please read on to learn about these programs.
-Perhaps you know of individuals who might want to participant or you want to learn how you, your club, or your organization can get involved as a supporter or volunteer.
-Please reach out to Kait Miller ([email protected]) if there are additional organizations in the East doing similar work that we can add to this list.
+Perhaps you know of individuals who might want to participate or you want to learn how you, your club, or your organization can get involved as a supporter or volunteer.
+Please reach out to Mackenzie Rizio ([email protected]) if there are additional organizations in the East doing similar work that we can add to this list.

 All New England States and New York:

-Nordic Rocks: Funded by the Share Winter Foundation, Nordic Rocks provides elementary school students with an opportunity to experience cross country skiing during the school day with their teachers and classmates, and to learn the health and lifestyle benefits associated with exercise and outdoor fun.
+Nordic Rocks: Funded by the Share Winter Foundation and Killington World Cup Foundation, Nordic Rocks provides elementary school students with an opportunity to experience cross country skiing during the school day with their teachers and classmates, and to learn the health and lifestyle benefits associated with exercise and outdoor fun.
 NENSA is actively working to expand this program and provide more opportunities.

 - If you are a teacher or school administrator, you can look into bringing Nordic Rocks to your school.
 See NENSA's Nordic Rocks Scholarship Application for 2021.